-- Increased footfall measured by footfall counters positioned in key locations across the Island's urban centres.
-Additional footfall counters will expand data visibility to the largest retail areas and high streets. - Reduced vacancy rates measured by independent surveys, such as those carried out by the Local Data Company to inform this Strategy.
-Analysis of all Island units by type and vacancy which will occur on an annual basis to track changes to the make-up of the Island's Local Economy. - Improved Local Economy Survey scores measured by Local Economy and High Street Survey which will be undertaken on a regular basis.
-In particular, an improvement in leisure and retail related metrics will be targeted. - The fulfilment of the Island's demographic targets as detailed in the Isle of Man Economic Strategy and Island Plan - measured by Statistics Isle of Man and independent surveys and research such as Consumer and Demographic Data Reporting.
-The Economic Dashboard produced by Economic Advisory will also offer tool to measure change and impact. - The avoidance of sector employment decline measured by Statistics Isle of Man through data provided within the Quarterly Economic and Statistical Update.
+- The fulfilment of the Island's demographic targets as detailed in the Isle of Man Economic Strategy and Island Plan - measured by Statistics Isle of Man and independent surveys and research such as Consumer and Demographic Data Reporting.
+The Economic Dashboard produced by Economic Advisory will also offer an important tool through which to measure change and impact. - Increased footfall measured by footfall counters positioned in key locations across the Island's urban centres.
+Additional footfall counters will expand data visibility to the largest retail areas and high streets. - Reduced vacancy rates measured by stakeholder engagement, research and independent surveys, such as those carried out by the Local Data Company to inform this Strategy (Local Data Company analysis of all Island units by type and vacancy which will occur on an annual basis to track changes to the make-up of the Island's Local Economy). - Improved Local Economy Survey scores measured by Local Economy and High Street Survey which will be undertaken on a regular basis.
+In particular, an improvement in leisure and retail related metrics will be sought.

-- An improvement in the attributes of the Island's towns and urban areas - measured by research, surveys, stakeholder engagement, and independent research, such as Town Audit reports. - Regular engagement and consultation with relevant stakeholders, such as the Isle of Man Government Climate Change Team, will allow the Department for Enterprise to gauge the extent to which the implementation of this Strategy is positively impacting on the Isle of Man's decarbonisation targets. - Business Confidence Surveys will be utilised to gauge the extent to which business owners feel that the Strategy is positively impacting the health of their businesses.
-Regular stakeholder engagement, public surveys, workshops and outreach work will be undertaken to monitor progress towards all Strategic Goals, including those relating to reducing barriers to business, customer choice, quality of service and adaptation.
-Certain actions may be completed by the delivery or amendment of Government policy; an implementation plan will provide additional detail.
+- The avoidance of sector employment decline-measured by Statistics Isle of Man through data provided within the Quarterly Economic and Statistical Update. - An improvement in the attributes of the Island's towns and urban areas measured by research, surveys, stakeholder engagement and independent research, such as Town Audit reports. - Regular engagement and consultation with relevant stakeholders, such as the Isle of Man Government Climate Change Team, will allow the Department for Enterprise to gauge the extent to which the implementation of this strategy is having a positive impact on the Isle of Man's decarbonisation targets.

+Regular stakeholder engagement, public surveys, workshops and outreach work will be undertaken to monitor progress towards all strategic goals, including those relating to reducing barriers to business, customer choice, quality of service and adaptation.
+Certain actions will be completed by the delivery or amendment of Government policy, such as the review of relevant parking and planning policies.

+10 APPENDICES

-10 APPENDICES APPENDIX 1 - LOCAL ECONOMY AND HIGH STREET SURVEY AND IN-PERSON INTERVIEWS
+APPENDIX 1 - LOCAL ECONOMY AND HIGH STREET SURVEY AND IN-PERSON INTERVIEWS